hxj5/xcltk/README.md

-# celllib
+# xcltk
-Single-cell sequencing toolkit (Warning: under development, not stable)
+Toolkit for XClone (Warning: under development, not stable)